Woldingham to Oxted walk

-- Off to the left of the churchyard path there is a sarsen stone memorial to Edmund Seyfang Taylor (1853-1908), who under the name Walker Miles wrote and published a series of “Field-Path Rambles”: pocket-sized walking guides for Surrey and Kent which were known for their meticulous attention to detail.
+- The sarsen stone commemorates Edmund Seyfang Taylor (1853-1908), who under the name Walker Miles wrote and published a series of “Field-Path Rambles”: pocket-sized walking guides for Surrey and Kent which were known for their meticulous attention to detail.
 He was a founding member of the Federation of Rambling Clubs, which in 1935 became the Ramblers Association.

 - The Greensand Way follows the course of a sandstone ridge just to the south of the North Downs.
 It runs for 175 km from Haslemere in Surrey to Hamstreet in Kent.